BorisAks/Portfolio/README.md

 Telecom operator Megaline company offers its clients two prepaid plans, Surf and Ultimate.
 The purpose is to analyse clients' behavior to determine which prepaid plan brings in more revenue.

 ####  [Video games review analysis](https://github.com/BorisAks/Practicum/tree/main/Video_games_review_analysis/video_games.ipynb):

+Research of historical data on game sales, user and expert reviews, genres, platforms (e.g. Xbox or PlayStation) from open sources, that identify patterns and determine whether a game succeeds or not.
+This research allows to spot potential big winners and plan advertising campaigns.